-We can’t afford this kind of program.
+We can’t afford Reverse Boot Camp.
 The government would never do it, it would cost too much.

 I had the opportunity to work in the Pentagon for two years.
 Through that experience, I learned the primacy of the almighty dollar.
 There are hundreds of great “ideas” in DC, but without money, they are just that – ideas.
 Every conversation that starts about national security, general welfare, infrastructure, or domestic tranquility always ends in a discussion about funding.
 Separation of powers doesn’t impede the reach of the government – money does.
 Therefore, when offering a program like the Reverse Boot Camp, I knew we would need to consider the economics of such a program.
 So I did, and what I discovered was astounding.